Task 2: Segment Map Content Area

 We identified the following challenges:

-- The map area usually is well separated from the other elements (title, legend, scale…) by several frames but sometimes map contents exceeds the frame for some large objects.
+1. The map area is usually well separated from the other elements (title, legend, scale…) by several frames but sometimes map contents exceeds the frame for some large objects.

 Input